Sustainability Strategy and ESG Model

 Local development

-27 Italian elementary school involved in "The more I know, the less I consume" project
+1,898 primary school pupils in 27 schools in 9 Italian regions involved in the 'More I know, less I consume' project

-In Italy, where Plenitude operates in the power production from renewable sources, urban redevelopment and energy efficiency interventions in municipal buildings and public lighting were supported
+In the areas where Plenitude operates in the field of power production from renewable energy sources, it supports local communities with urban regeneration, energy efficiency of public facilities and training

 Corporate volunteering